http://www.thejakartapost.com/life/2018/07/11/chilean-miner-very-emotional-after-thai-cave-rescue.html

 His role was immortalized in the 2015 film "The 33," directed by Mexican Patricia Riggen, in which Sepulveda was played by Hollywood star Antonio Banderas.

-Beware of fraudsters, Chilean miners tell rescued Thai boys
+Beware of fraudsters, Chilean miners tell rescued Thai

 national July 13, 2018 09:13